rudro12356/rudro12356/README.md

 ## Skills

+* 🐍Python
+* 💍Git
+* 🥄SQL
 * 👨‍💻JS
 * 🕸️HTML
 * 🏃C++
 * 🎉CSS
-* 🐍Python
-* 💍Git
-* 🥄SQL

 ## Additional information
 - 🔭 I’m currently working on on my senior design project along with other friends.
 We were planning to build a VR application to raise awareness towards synesthesia.
 However, we have changed our decision to better fit our interest and work on a parking app to tell us if a parking lot has available space or not.
-- 🌱 I’m currently learning ML, Computer vision and Deep Learning for my senior design class.
+- 🌱 I’m currently learning the fundamentals of Machine Learning and Computer vision for my senior design project.
 - 👯 I’m looking to collaborate on data analysis and data science project.
 I am a beginner in the field and want to gain real world experience in these fields.
 - 🤔 I’m looking for help with tech jobs, graduate school and professional development
 - 📫 How to reach me: rudro12356@gmail.com